Tim-Zhang/gitdns/README.md

 #Upcoming

 - Notification with WeChat and SMS
-- event log on website
+- Event log on website

 #Powered by
 - [Node.js](http://nodejs.org/)